alexpeachey/sections_rails/README.md

 ### Using additional assets in sections

-Sections can contain additional assets, for example font or image files.
+Sections can contain additional assets, like font or image files.
 You have to provide the full asset path to use them.
-For example, if you have a section called *layout*, and it contains a file *logo.png*, you would do:
+For example, to show a file *logo.png* that is stored in a section called *layout*:

 ```erb
 <%= image_tag 'layout/logo.png' %>
 ```

-Make sure you add custom extensions like *png* to the `config.assets.precompile` setting in `config/environments/production.rb`, otherwise the asset pipeline will ignore them.
+Make sure you add custom extensions like *png* to the `config.assets.precompile` setting in *config/environments/production.rb*, otherwise the asset pipeline will ignore them.

 ### Providing parameters to the partial